MASTG-TECH-0058: Exploring the App Package

 ...

-Please note that this might not be the complete list of native code elements being used by the app as some can be part of the source code, meaning that they'll be compiled in the app binary and therefore cannot be found as standalone libraries or Frameworks in the Frameworks folder.
+Please note that this may not be a complete list of native code elements used by the app, as some may be part of the source code and therefore compiled into the app binary and hence cannot be found as standalone libraries or Frameworks in the Frameworks folder.

-For now this is all information you can get about the Frameworks unless you start reverse engineering them.
-Refer to for more information about how to reverse engineer Frameworks.
+For now, this is all the information you can get about the Frameworks unless you start reverse engineering them.
+Refer to this for more information on how to reverse-engineer Frameworks.

-It is normally worth taking a look at the rest of the resources and files that you may find in the Application Bundle (.app) inside the IPA as some times they contain additional goodies like encrypted databases, certificates, etc.
+It is usually worth reviewing the other resources and files you may find in the Application Bundle (.app) within the IPA, as they sometimes contain additional assets such as encrypted databases, certificates, etc.